 8. Computershare Trust Co. of Canada v.
 Crystallex International Corp.: Noteholders of Crystallex holding US$100 million of bonds twice claimed mandatory redemptions based on the inability of Crystallex to develop a gold mine project in Venezuela as a result of the takeover of the property by the Venezuelan government.

-In July 2017, Mr. Newbould joined Arbitration Place and has since been appointed to many arbitrations involving energy projects, commercial and financial services disputes, partnership and shareholder disputes, construction and engineering design, real estate development, and ground lease disputes.
+In July 2017, Mr. Newbould joined Arbitration Place and has since been appointed to many arbitrations and mediations involving energy projects, commercial and financial services disputes, partnership and shareholder disputes, construction and engineering design, real estate development, and ground lease disputes.